Neanderthals, Orangutans, Lemurs, & You—It's a Primate Family Reunion!

 You will also use your BLAST results to make a rough estimate of the rate of mutation by looking at the percent difference between a human protein and the same protein in different primates.
 Estimating the rate at which mutations accumulate is a way of looking at evolution in action.

 You will use a protein sequence from the mitochondrial genome as a query.
 Mitochondrial protein sequences have the advantage that they are available for many more species (including Neanderthal) than chromosomal proteins are.
+In addition, mitochondrial DNAs are only passed on from one parent (mothers) to their child, which means that they are not involved in recombination.
+As a result, any variations in mitochondrial DNA are only due to mutations.

 Once you have your BLAST results, you will make a table of the results, including the scientific names and common names of the species, the percent identity between the query sequence and the database hit, and the amount of time since Homo sapiens split from the other species.
 Based on this table, you can calculate a rough rate of mutation.